Data Mining-Based Cislunar Escape-Family Analysis in The Multi-Body Models: Introduction

 \section{Introduction}

 \lettrine{R}{enewed} interest in interplanetary exploration has sparked as the proposal and implementation of several missions (e.g., \textit{Tianwen-1} \cite{yu2023tianwen} and \textit{Tianwen-3} \cite{hou2025search}), continuing human’s exploration of deep space.
 To achieve interplanetary transfer, the first step is to achieve the escape from the Earth-Moon system.
 To study escape trajectories from the Earth-Moon system, several scholars have proposed identification and construction methods of these trajectories.
 Zotos \cite{zotos2015classifying} proposed a distance criterion to identify escape trajectories in the Earth-Moon planar circular restricted three-body problem (PCR3BP), and calculated the escape basins of natural escape trajectories under several fixed Jacobi energy levels.
-Oshima \cite{oshima2021capture}, Boudad et al \cite{boudad2022departure} and Pasquale et al \cite{pasquale2024systematic} investigated escape trajectories in the Sun-Earth/Moon planar restricted four-body problem (PBCR4BP) from specific multi-body periodic orbits.
+Oshima \cite{oshima2021capture}, Boudad et al. \cite{boudad2022departure} and Pasquale et al. \cite{pasquale2024systematic} investigated escape trajectories in the Sun-Earth/Moon planar restricted four-body problem (PBCR4BP) from specific multi-body periodic orbits.
 Our previous works \cite{FU2025,fu2025energy} established an escape criterion combined with distance and generalized energy in the Earth-Moon PCR3BP based on Zotos’s work \cite{zotos2015classifying}, and further explored the construction method of escape trajectories with the lunar gravity assist (LGA).
+However, although the escape criteria and the construction methods of escape trajectories have been developed, the solution space of escape trajectories from the specific orbits has not been systematically investigated.
+Identifying the families of escape trajectories from a specific orbit in the solution space and investigating the corresponding characteristics of each family remains an open problem.
+Such investigation can further provide valuable prior knowledge about the construction of escape trajectories, including the distribution of initial states and energy variations.
+Meanwhile, the selection of the dynamical models also affect the analysis results.
+There have been several models applied to the construction of escape trajectories, including the Earth-Moon PCR3BP \cite{zotos2015classifying,FU2025,fu2025energy} and the Sun-Earth/Moon PBCR4BP \cite{mcelrath2012using,casalino2020design,boudad2022departure}.
 However, the difference between escape trajectories in the Earth-Moon PCR3BP and the Sun-Earth/Moon PBCR4BP has not been systematically explored.
-For Earth-Moon transfer scenarios, the solar gravity perturbation introduced by the Sun-Earth/Moon PBCR4BP plays an important role in achieving lunar ballistic capture and consequently reducing the Moon insertion impulse \cite{belbruno1993sun,oshima2019low,fu2025constructing}.
+For Earth-Moon transfer scenarios, the solar gravity perturbation introduced by the Sun-Earth/Moon PBCR4BP plays an important role in achieving lunar ballistic capture and consequently reducing the Moon insertion impulse \cite{belbruno1993sun,oshima2019low}.
 For escape trajectories from the Earth-Moon system, the segments of trajectories in the Earth-Moon exterior region can be affected by the solar gravity perturbation.
-McElrath et al \cite{mcelrath2012using} pointed out that the solar gravity perturbation may affect the variation in trajectory energy. {It motivates us to further explore the effects of the solar gravity perturbation on escape trajectories from the Earth-Moon system, which can provide a useful insight into the model selection in the construction of escape trajectories.
-Meanwhile, for escape trajectories in the specific multi-body models, the absence of analytical solutions brings particular challenges to the construction of these trajectories.
-To address these problems, the purposes of this paper can be summarized as follows: \begin{enumerate} \item To summarize the effects of the solar gravity perturbation on escape trajectories from the Earth-Moon system and provide insights into the model selection in the construction of escape trajectories. \item To provide insights into the escape trajectory construction in the multi-body models. \end{enumerate}
+McElrath et al. \cite{mcelrath2012using} pointed out that the solar gravity perturbation may affect the variation in trajectory energy.
+Nevertheless, the justification for the model selection in the construction of escape trajectories still requires further quantitative support, such as the effects of the solar gravity perturbation on the transfer characteristics and the distribution of initial states.
+To address these problems, the purposes of this paper can be summarized as follows: